enonic-explorer-enterprise-search-woman-white-room

 enonic-explorer-admin

-• Thesauri: Build synonym lists to match your custom vocabulary
+• Synonyms and stop words: Build synonym lists to match your custom vocabulary and filter out irrelevant terms

-• Interfaces: Search interface for your users, like a combination of specific collections and synonyms
+• Interfaces: Search interfaces for your users, combining specific collections, synonyms, filters, and boosting

 enonic-explorer-fields